 Small terraced house extension ideas

 You might be wondering whether a small terraced house extension is worth it.
-However, despite their size, adding a few square metres onto your property is worth the investment.
+However, despite its size, adding a few square metres onto your property could well be worth the investment.

-The extra space not only adds value onto your property, but it also lets you create an extra room to help declutter the rest of the house.
+The extra space could not only add value to your property, but it could also give you a whole extra room to help declutter the rest of the house.
 Popular options include utilities, kitchenettes or downstairs bathrooms.

 Victorian terraced house rear extension ideas

-Conservatories are a popular trend due to the amount of sunlight that floods in through the large framed windows.
-This gable conservatory is no exception.
+Sunrooms are a popular trend due to the amount of sunlight that floods in through the large framed windows.
+This gable sunroom is no exception.

 With neutral tiled floors, tall trees and white framed windows, the furniture is elegant and vintage-chic.
-A wooden panelled ceiling creates warmth, while the circular roof window invites more light into this tranquil and inviting room.
+A wood panelled ceiling creates warmth, while the circular window invites more light into this tranquil and inviting room.

-This Edwardian style conservatory is stylish and spacious.
+This Edwardian-style refurbished conservatory is stylish and spacious.
 With its flat front and rectangular shape, it works well in almost any home.
 Smaller versions like this often don’t require planning permission, which means they’re an easy and low-maintenance option for anyone looking for a striking yet simple house extension.